scottishgovernment/resources.mygov.scot/_additional/content-style.md

 Because this is very large project, this user need is rather general.
 In fact, the true story of a user is much more personal and probably looks something like this:

-> As a `low-income single working mom`, I `need to know how much day care costs` so that `I can figure out how to have my child cared for whilst I am at work`.
+> As a `low-income single working mum`, I `need to know how much day care costs` so that `I can figure out how to have my child cared for whilst I am at work`.

 Reading into a user need in this way allows you to empathise with the real people that will be using mygov.scot.